M4iKZ/Orpy/README.md

 ## Config

-It respond with 444 if url is not set in the Configs/sites/url.json
+If the URL is not specified in the "Configs/sites/domain.json" file, the server will respond with a 444 error.

-It require a Data folder where put the single folders for the urls.
+To set up the server, create a "Data" folder where you can place individual folders for each URL.
+Create a file named "main.style" in the "Data/localhost/style" directory and add your desired HTML code for content.

-"urls" field is used to add or remove part of the website or allow specific file
+The "urls" field in the configuration is used to add or remove parts of the website or allow specific files.

-localhost8888.json
+To create a minimal "localhost.json" configuration file for a server to work, you can include the following fields:
 ```json
 {
   "path": "localhost/",